coderefinery/2020-11-17-online/right_column.md

 "professional code developers" or computer scientists.

-If you develop research code and you know all the tools already, join us as a helper!
-It's fun, and you always learn something new about a subject by teaching it.
+If you develop research code and you know all the tools already, **join us as a helper!** It's fun, and you always learn something new about a subject by teaching it.

 ### How to join

-We are normally limited by number of helpers, thus:
+We are normally limited by number of helpers, thus *why not allow groups to bring their own helper?*:

+- We have the concept of **teams** that **bring their own breakout room**.
-- Anyone may register as a learner, we will try to take as many as we can.
+- Anyone may **register as a learner**, we will try to take as many as we can.
-- Or you can register as a helper.
+- Or you can **register as a helper**.
 If you are somewhat comfortable with these tools, you can be a helper! (see below)
-- Register as a team, one helper and 4-6 learners.
+- **Register as a team**, one helper and 4-6 learners.
   - We will accept all complete teams.
   - Everyone on the team must register separately.
   - Decide some team name, and when registering, everone enter this